 When you get down at Tarapith rail station of Birbhum district in West Bengal and take the Grand Trunk road, the dust is everywhere.
 Giant trucks loaded with stone chips choke the road, trailing clouds of dust and smoke.
 You cannot see anything through the dust, and have to cover your face with cloth to avoid the dust particles sneaking into your nose, eyes and mouth.

-In 2010, Birbhum’s Nalhati and Mahammadbazar blocks were shaken by an adivasi uprising, demanding that the quarries and crushers shut down.
-An adivasi organization, Birbhum Adivasi Gaota, to which Ghasiram once belonged, started the movement.
+In 2010, Birbhum’s Nalhati and Mahammadbazar blocks were shaken by an Adivasi uprising, demanding that the quarries and crushers shut down.
+The Birbhum Adivasi Gaota, an organisation to which Ghasiram once belonged, started the movement.
 It demanded that all the quarries and crushers be closed until the owners could prove that they were obeying all the laws on land, environment, pollution, mines safety, and labour.
 Since most of the operations were illegal, hundreds of quarries and crushers had to shut down for months.

 Among those who cannot work for this reason is Chotu Munda.
 He took me to his home.
 The sight stunned me.
 A small hut was hanging over the edge of the quarry beside it.
 The quarry fell away to a depth of at least 500 feet.
 “In monsoon it is very dangerous," said Chotu.
 "The road becomes slippery, there are landslides.
 God knows how I live here with an entire family.
 The raindrops fall into the quarry from the thatch of the home.”
 I was afraid to step into the room, even of walking down the sloping road toward it, lest I slide into the quarry.

-Chotu had sold his land to a stone quarry owner for three lakh rupees.
+Chotu had sold his land to a stone quarry owner for Rs.
+3 lakhs.
 "We villagers did not want to give our land," he explains.
-"But the president of the stone quarry owners’ organization, Nazir Hussain Mallick, told us, if we did not give the land, they would not let electricity go to our villages.
+"But the president of the stone quarry owners’ organisation, Nazir Hussain Mallick, told us if we did not give the land, they would not let electricity go to our villages.
 We were compelled."
-According to the law, one cannot transfer adivasi land to a non-tribal, but Chotu did not know the law.
+According to the law, one cannot transfer Adivasi land to a non-tribal, but Chotu did not know the law.
 "They brought me some papers and asked me to sign," he says.
 "I gave a thumb impression, and they gave me the money.”

 Things got worse.
 With stones from the quarry's explosions falling on his remaining field, it became difficult to cultivate.
 The water table fell too, so he could not water the crops.
 Now the quarry is stretching its maw wider.
 Any day, Chotu’s tiny home will also be in its belly.